szymon6927/szymonmiks.pl/blog/content/post/04-dependency-injection-with-python/index.md

         self._logger = logger # this is injected now!
 ```

 We used the `@inject` decorator which is doing auto wiring of our dependencies.
-Generally speaking, auto wiring is functionality that checks what's inside the DIC,
+Generally speaking, auto wiring is a functionality that checks what's inside the DIC,
 and then if the type or name matches with what is defined inside the object's initialiser
 then the **kink** will do the job and will inject exactly what is needed.

-Simple right?
-This is called `constructor injection` but with kink, we can do the same also with functions.
+Simple, right?
+This is called `constructor injection` but with kink, we can also do the same with functions.
 Let's consider another example.

 ```python